Johann Tetzel: Doctrinal positions

-Luther's impression
+Alleged beating by nobleman

 Luther claimed Tetzel had received a substantial amount of money at Leipzig from a nobleman, who asked him for a letter of indulgence for a future sin he would commit.
 Supposedly Tetzel answered in the affirmative, insisting that the payment had to be made at once.
 The nobleman did so and received a letter and seal from Tetzel.
 However, when Tetzel left Leipzig, the nobleman attacked him along the way and gave him a thorough beating, sending him back empty-handed to Leipzig, saying that was the future sin which he had in mind.
-Duke George at first was quite furious about the incident, but when he heard the whole story, he let it go without punishing the nobleman.
+George, Duke of Saxony at first was quite furious about the incident, but when he heard the whole story, he let it go without punishing the nobleman.

 In popular culture

 Tetzel has been portrayed on stage and screen by the following: